 - The ink cartridges may be old or low on ink, and you may need to replace them.

-- Try turning off Fix Photo in the product software.
+- Try turning off Fix Photo in the Windows or Macintosh OS X 10.5 and 10.6 printer software.

-- Try changing the Gamma setting in your product software.
+- Try changing the Gamma setting in your Windows, Macintosh OS X 10.5 and 10.6, or Macintosh OS X 10.4 printer software.

 - Use a color management system.
-Try using the ICM (Windows) or ColorSync (Mac OS X 10.4) setting.
+Try using the ICM (Windows) or ColorSync Macintosh OS X 10.4 setting.

-In Mac OS X 10.5 and 10.6, you can select ColorSync from the Color Matching pop-up menu.
+In Macintosh OS X 10.5 and 10.6, you can select ColorSync from the Color Matching pop-up menu.

 - After you print, the colors on your printout will need some time to set as the ink dries.
 During this time, the colors may look different than you expect.
 To reduce the drying time, avoid stacking your prints on top of each other.